hyperledger-solang/solang/docs/running.rst

   This option causes Solang to emulate the behaviour of Solidity `standard json output <https://solidity.readthedocs.io/en/v0.5.13/using-the-compiler.html#output-description>`_.
 No output files are written, all the output will be in json on stdout.

-  This feature is used by `Hyperledger Burrow's deploy tool <https://hyperledger.github.io/burrow/#/tutorials/3-contracts?id=deploy-artifacts>`_.

 \\-\\-emit *phase*
   This option is can be used for debugging Solang itself.
 This is used to